imamar94/trivago-recruitment/scaling_discussion.md

 * To summarise, every component here are designed to be horizontally scaled, all in term of processing resource, number of job (by using on-demand job), and orchestration.
 Then storage blob (S3) will be used as shared resource to store input and output.

+## Additional Operational Optimization
 * Additionally, delta format is used to store the output as it support MERGE and UPDATE operations without the need of actual traditional datawarehouse database.

 * To make it more scale and performant, regular optimization  of delta storage can also be done as [recommended by Delta](https://docs.delta.io/latest/best-practices.html) (can be scheduled by another Airflow job).

+* Job creation from config file can be integrated into CI/CD pipeline, so all the user need to do is commit new config file inside `ingestion_config/` and new job will be orchestrated automatically.